Explore using Intel® VTune™ Amplifier command line interface (amplxe-cl) for profiling an MPI application.

 This topic focuses on how to use the VTune Amplifier command line tool to analyze an MPI application.
 Refer to the Additional Resources section below to learn more about other analysis tools.

 Use the VTune Amplifier for a single-node analysis including threading when you start analyzing hybrid codes that combine parallel MPI processes with threading for a more efficient exploitation of computing resources.
 HPC Performance Characterization analysis is a good starting point to understand CPU utilization, memory access, and vectorization efficiency aspects and define the tuning strategy to address performance gaps.
 The CPU Utilization section contains the MPI Imbalance metric, which is calculated for MPICH-based MPIs.
-Further steps might include Intel Trace Analyzer and Collector to look at MPI communication efficiency, Memory Access analysis to go deeper on memory issues, General Exploration analysis to explore microarchitecture issues, or Intel Advisor to dive into vectorization tuning specifics.
+Further steps might include Intel Trace Analyzer and Collector to look at MPI communication efficiency, Memory Access analysis to go deeper on memory issues, Microarchitecture Exploration analysis to explore microarchitecture issues, or Intel Advisor to dive into vectorization tuning specifics.

 Use these basic steps required to analyze MPI applications for imbalance issues with the VTune Amplifier: